AFM-SPM/TopoStats/.github/ISSUE_TEMPLATE/bug_report.md

 ## To Reproduce

-If it is possible to share the file that caused the error that would greatly assist in reproducing and investigating the problem.
+If it is possible to share the file (e.g. via cloud services) that caused the error that would greatly assist in reproducing and investigating the problem.
 In addition the _exact_ command used that failed should be pasted below.

 ```
 <-- PASTE FAILING COMMAND HERE -->